mieow/renfieldbot/README.md

 > root> chmod u+x setup.sh
 > root> chmod a+x renfield-setup.sh

-Edit setupdatabase.sql to change the db password for the renfield db user

-> root> vi setupdatabase.sql

 If migrating, replace the createtables.sql file with the database dump.

 > root> scp <old>:/tmp/dump.sql /tmp/renfieldbot-master/scripts/createtables.sql

+Edit the setup script with the root and renfield database password:

+> root> vi setup.sh

 Run the setup script:

 > root> ./setup.sh

-### Setup database

-Then secure the mariadb setup and set the database root password:

-> root> mariadb-secure-installation

-mariadb -u root -p < setupdatabase.sql
-mariadb -u renfield -p discordbot < createtables.sql

 ### Final setup

-setup service
-setup .env file
+Edit the /home/renfield/.env file with your discord bot information

+Edit the /home/renfield/.aws/credentials file with your aws polly credentials

 # Invite the bot to your server